N8-CIR-Bede/documentation/software/applications/tensorflow.rst

 .. note::

    The :ref:`Open-CE<software-applications-open-ce>` distribution of TensorFlow does not include IBM technologies such as DDL or LMS, which were previously available via :ref:`WMLCE<software-applications-wmlce>`.
-   WMLCE is not supported on RHEL 8.
+   WMLCE is no longer supported.

 Further Information
 ~~~~~~~~~~~~~~~~~~~